byuccl/spydrnet/docs/source/Callback Framework.rst

 \* currently the pins do not have any callbacks implemented

-.. list-table:: Verilog vs SpyDrNet naming convention
+.. list-table:: Watched API Methods
    :widths: 33 33 34
    :header-rows: 1